Volorf/Sparkliner/README.md

 ##How does it work
 1. Create artboard;
 2. Create a start rectangle.
 It sets sizes of a future sparkline graph.
-3. Start command from menu or press shortcuts ctrl + shift + s
+3. Start command from menu or press shortcuts ctrl + shift + g
 4. Get result.